-In our survey, we learnt that, according to 72% of marketers, ‘how-to’ guides attract the most attention at the top of the content marketing funnel.
+In our survey, we learned that, according to 72% of marketers, ‘how-to’ guides attract the most attention at the top of the content marketing funnel.
 With a guide, by solving a specific problem you show your prospects that you are an expert in the field and leave them hungry for more information.

 The next most effective types of content that drive traffic are also educational — infographics (28%), checklists (27%), and ebooks (26%).
 Focusing on bringing value to your audience helps to attract their attention to your website